Written by: Lennon-McCartney

 All We Are Saying, David Sheff

-Although principally sung by Lennon, the initial idea for Eight Days A Week came from McCartney.
-He had the idea for the title following a remark from his chauffeur.
+The initial idea for Eight Days A Week came from McCartney, following a remark from his chauffeur.

 I remember writing that with John, at his place in Weybridge, from something said by the chauffeur who drove me out there.
 John had moved out of London. to the suburbs.
 I usually drove myself there, but the chauffeur drove me out that day and I said, 'How've you been?' - 'Oh, working hard,' he said, 'working eight days a week.'
 I had never heard anyone use that expression, so when I arrived at John's house I said, 'Hey, this fella just said, "eight days a week".'
 John said, 'Right - "Ooh I need your love, babe..." and we wrote it.
 We were always quick to write.
 We would write on the spot.
 I would show up, looking for some sort of inspiration; I'd either get it there, with John, or I'd hear someone say something.